myfatemi04/trie-monorepo/README.md

 For a "success" response, the response body will be `s` and then a JSON string containing either a string or list of strings.

 For an "error" response, the response body will be `e` with the error message immediately following.

-## CLI Usage

-How do I use the CLI?

-For more information about how to use the CLI, check out the `README.md` in the `cli/` folder.

 ## Server